 The accuracy of the Bethlehem guns varied from ship to ship.
 Abercrombie was noted for her accurate shooting, but Raglan's shots seemed to sometimes fall short.
 It was found that Roberts shot better after the guns had warmed up after a few shots.
 Late in World War I, British cordite was substituted for the US nitrocellulose propellant originally supplied.
 This resulted in a substantial loss of muzzle velocity and a matching reduction in maximum range.

 The 14"/45 (35.6 cm) Mark IV designation was given to two ex-USN guns provided as spares for the Abercrombie class but never used.
 These were similar to the Mark II but built with a very thin inner "A" tube and with the outer tubes properly locked together.
-Two further USN guns were provided and designated as Mark V, as these used an Asbury roller cam breech mechanism.
-None of these Mark IV and Mark V guns were ever used.
+Two further USN guns were provided and, as these differed by the use of Asbury roller cam breech mechanisms, were designated as Mark V. None of these Mark IV and Mark V guns were ever used by the British.

 |Designation||14"/45 (35.6 cm) Marks II, IV and V|